Why Your Brain Replays Conversations at Night (And How to Stop It)

 Not all the situations when your mind won’t slow down are restricted to the evident anxiety attacks.
 It can manifest in simple, unrealistic forms that occur regularly in our lives.

 Your thoughts keep looping without concluding.
-One and the same subject can be restated dozens of times with slight changes, sometimes many years after it is no longer of service.
+The same subject can be restated dozens of times with slight changes, sometimes many years after it is no longer of service.

 Examples include: